 Information resources include a number of different kinds of reference materials in a wide variety of formats.
 These include guidebooks, encyclopedias and dictionaries, indexes and abstracts, handbooks, bibliographies, biographical finding tools and biographies, data sets and more.
 Many of these resources are available online as well as in print and other digital formats.
 This course will help students identify and evaluate resources for information queries in particular settings.
 It will also provide students the opportunity to find answers to real research questions.
 The course will cover the primary resources across the disciplines of business, humanities, sciences, social sciences and government in print and electronic formats.
 Class exercises will reflect the multidisciplinary and multicultural interests and characteristics of library users.
 Prerequisite: LIS 4015.
 Recommended prerequisites: LIS 4000 and LIS 4011.

-LIS 4070 Cataloging & Classification – 3 credits
+LIS 4070 Cataloging and Classification – 3 credits

-LIS 4011 Information Access & Retrieval – 3 credits
+LIS 4011 Information Access and Retrieval – 3 credits

 LIS 4321 Collection Management – 3 credits